mariachavez10/Getting-and-Cleaning-Data-Coursera-Project-Week-4/README.md

-# Getting-and-Cleaning-Data-Coursera-Project-Week-4
+# Getting-and-Cleaning-Data-Coursera-Project-Week-4.

-This repository is a proyect to finish the Getting and Cleaning Data in Coursera First it is neccesary that the user download and unzip the data file into your R working directory.Then download the R source code into your R working directory and execute R source code to generate tidy data file.
+This repository is a proyect to finish the Getting and Cleaning Data in Coursera.

+First it is neccesary that the user download and unzip the data file into your R working directory.Then download the R source code into your R working directory and execute R source code to generate tidy data file.

 DATA DESCRIPTION